 54. Application for renewal of licence

-(1) A licensee under a licence to which section 53(1)(a) or (b) applies may, from time to time, make an application to the Minister for the renewal of the licence.
+(1) Subject to this section, a licensee under a licence to which section 53(1)(a) or (b) or (3) applies may, from time to time, make an application to the Minister for the renewal of the licence.

 (2) An application for the renewal of the licence —